K1297/BitHub/README.md

 # BitHub

 This repository contains smart contract code for a decentralized application (dApp) called BitHub.
-Bithub Contribution Tracker is a platform that incentivizes developers to make contributions to open-source projects by rewarding them with Bithub tokens (BTH), an ERC20 token.
+Bithub is a platform that incentivizes developers to make contributions to open-source projects by rewarding them with Bithub tokens (BTH), an ERC20 token.

 ## Contracts